-This cloud-based software solution was built for small and medium sized businesses.
+This cloud-based software solution was built for small and medium-sized businesses.
 It helps businesses better manage their finances and prepare for tax filings.
 It’s also a good tool for helping departments communicate expenses more effectively to the accounting team.
-Zoho Books offers several different pricing tiers with additional options, which is perfect for businesses who many need to scale up in the future.
+Zoho Books offers several different pricing tiers with additional options, which is perfect for businesses who may need to scale up in the future.

 3. Free Agent

 Free Agent is used by over 60,000 businesses and is used to track all aspects of a business’s finances, including payroll operations, business expenses, estimates and invoices, bank transaction, cash flows, taxes, time tracking, and overall financial performance.
 It easily links to a company’s bank accounts and gives an easily accessible overview of business finance features such as income, expenses, profitability, and both accounts payable and receivable.

 Quickbooks Enterprise is the professional version of this well-known accounting software.
 This professional-grade software is perfect for growing businesses and can be customized for certain industries, including contracting, manufacturing and wholesale, non-profit, retail, professional services, and accounting.
 It also allows for management of inventory, pricing, and reporting so businesses can manage financial pieces and pull financial data from the same program that manages their accounting processes.

 Brightpearl is a software system similar to Freshbooks in terms of ease of use, but more geared towards retail operations.
 It helps you easily integrate retail functions such as batch processing, CRM, quoting, POS suite, and order management and is mobile-optimized for busy small and medium-sized business managers on the go.